open-cluster-management-io/governance-policy-propagator/README.md

 deployment yaml `./deploy/operator.yaml` must be regenerated through the `make generate-operator-yaml` target.
 The `./deploy/operator.yaml` SHOULD NOT be manually updated.

-## Configuration

-The following environment variables can be set to configure the controller:

-- `CONTROLLER_CONFIG_CONCURRENCY_PER_POLICY` - The maximum number of placement decisions that can be processed concurrently per policy.
-This defaults to `5`.
-- `CONTROLLER_CONFIG_REQUEUE_ERROR_DELAY` - The number of minutes to delay before retrying to process a reconcile event after one or more placement decisions failed to be processed.
-This is not a blocking delay.
-This defaults to `5`.
-- `CONTROLLER_CONFIG_RETRY_ATTEMPTS` - The number of times to retry a failed Kubernetes API call when processing a placement decision.
-This defaults to `3`.

 ## Running the Compliance Events API

 Create the KinD cluster and install Postgres with the following commands: